 Target #4: Review, coordinate, and manage 100% of large resource development projects that request Office of Project Management & Permitting services to assist companies in navigating the state and federal permitting process.

-Growth of OPMP Oil & Gas Projects
+Growth of OPMP Oil & Gas Projects - Amount of MOU Funding

 Analysis of results and challenges: Every large development project has a Project Coordinator assigned to it.
 Although OPMP does not (and cannot) control the amount of development that is proposed in the state, it can respond to proposals and offer project management services to promote the responsible development of the state's resources.
 The graph is indicative of the increasing number and scale of large development projects coordinated by OPMP.
 This is a reflection of the superior service that OPMP offers in project management, review, stewardship, and permitting services.
 Similarly significant and indicative of the success and value of the OPMP services is the amount of funding resource development applicants are providing to OPMP to manage their projects.
 Trend-wise, these data indicate that OPMP continues to consistently deliver a high level of project management services, and is embraced by the industry and state agencies as promoting responsible development through superior project management.